DISCOURSES 1.1

 雖樂於及人,不見是而無悶,乃所謂君子。

 In my humble opinion, to reach out to others and feel happiness is smooth and easy.
-To be unknown and yet feel no resentment is difficult and challenging, hence only those who have attained virtue are capable of it.
-The means by which one attains this virtue, at least as summarized from this verse, are correct learning, mature practice, and deep pleasure [from immersion in this learning and practice], but it does not end here alone.
+To be unknown and yet feel no resentment is difficult and challenging.
+Hence only those who have attained virtue are capable of it.
+The means by which one attains this virtue, at least as summarized from this verse, are correct learning, mature practice, and deep pleasure [from immersion in this learning and practice], although it does not end here alone.

 – Zhu Xi 朱熹